samsuh/back-to-basics-javascript-2025/functions/notes.md

-const texts = ["bottle", "cup", "mug", "thermos"] const capitalized = texts.map(function(t){return t.toUpperCase()}) // ran toUpperCase on every element and put it in a new array and retured new array.
+const texts = ["bottle", "cup", "mug", "thermos"] const capitalized = texts.map(function(t){return t.toUpperCase()}) // ran toUpperCase on every element and put it in a new array and retured new array. map has to return new value out. otherwise itll return something (undefined), so returning the value will populate it with info you actually want. capture the returned new array into a variable. can return in whatever format you want the output to be, like in an object.